-Video shows D.C. officer fatally firing at armed motorist as he drives away
+Video shows D.C. officer fatally shooting armed motorist as he drives away

 D.C.
 Council Chairman Phil Mendelson (D) urged Contee to “move aggressively to prove whether this use of force was indeed justified.”

-In a statement before the body-camera video was made public, he said, “lethal force should rarely be used, and every measure must be taken to avoid fatal force.
+In a statement before the video was made public, he said, “lethal force should rarely be used, and every measure must be taken to avoid fatal force.
 Successful policing requires community trust.
 That trust rises or falls on whether our communities feel protected or threatened by the police. ”

 Magda Jean-Louis contributed to this report.